Optimal sequencing depth for single-cell RNA-sequencing in Wasserstein space: Introduction

-which explicitly incorporates $k$ and $\mathbb{E} \Arrowvert P\Arrowvert_0$, which are the intrinsic dimensionality and sparsity of the problem respectively.
-Moreover, we note that the linear allocation \eqref{eq: tse allocation} of \citet{zhang2020determining} is not quite optimal in our setting, because it can suffer from a non-diminishing error $\mathbb{E}W_{p}(\widehat{\mu}_{n}(m), \mu) = \Theta(1)$ under certain assumptions (see \Cref{cor: full-lower-bd}).
+which explicitly incorporates the intrinsic dimension $k$ and the average sparsity $\mathbb{E} \Arrowvert X \Arrowvert_0$.
+Moreover, we note that the linear allocation \eqref{eq: tse allocation} of \citet{zhang2020determining} is similar to our result when $k$ is large, but it is not quite optimal in our setting; it can suffer from a non-diminishing error $\mathbb{E}W_{p}(\widehat{\mu}_{n}(m), \mu) = \Theta(1)$ under certain assumptions (see \Cref{cor: full-lower-bd}).